GeorgiaCook CountyCourt Process

 First Offense

-• Jail Time: 24 hours to 12 months (most first offenders do not serve the full 12 months).
+• Jail Time: According to GA law, a first DUI offense can result in a jail sentence of 24 hours to 12 months, though most first-time offenders do not serve the full 12 months.

-• License Suspension: Minimum 12 months.
+• License Suspension: A minimum 12-month license suspension is mandated.
 You may be eligible for a limited driving permit under certain conditions.

 • Other Requirements: